 - Live in a CHASEO member co-op and graduating from an Ontario secondary school

-- Plan to attend a recognized, publicly funded, Canadian, post-secondary education institution on a full-time basis in the 2020/2021 academic year
+- Plan to attend a recognized, publicly funded, Canadian, post-secondary education institution on a full-time basis in the upcoming year

 - Play a significant role in diversity initiatives in their school and/or local community